Development Environment

 8. Merge

-Once approved, the PR can be merged into the dev
+Once approved, the PR can be merged into thedev

 branch.
 After sufficient testing and validation, changes can be merged into master